survivejs/react-book/manuscript/11_styling_react.md

 }
 ```

-Just like with HTML attribute names, we are using the same camelcase convention for CSS properties.
+Like with HTML attribute names, we are using the same camelcase convention for CSS properties.

 Note that now that we have styling at component level we can implement logic touching it easily.
 One classic way to do this has been to alter class name based on the outlook we want.
 Now we can adjust the properties we want directly.